rohanthewiz/go_notes/README.md

-	/q/:query - Query in tag, title, description or body /q/:query/l/:limit - Same as above, but with a limit /qg/:tag/q/:query - Query by tag and query term in any other field /q/:query/qg/:tag - Same as above with just the order of query terms reversed /qt/:title/q/:query - Query by title and query term in any other field /q/:query/qt/:title - Same as above with just the order of query terms reversed
+	/q/:query - Query in tag, title, description or body /q/:query/l/:limit - Same as above, but with a limit /qg/:tag/q/:query - Query by tag and query term in any other field /g/:tag/:query - Same as above, but less typing /q/:query/qg/:tag - Same as above with just the order of query terms reversed /qt/:title/q/:query - Query by title and query term in any other field /q/:query/qt/:title - Same as above with just the order of query terms reversed